 The treatment options vary depending on the addiction.
 Some couples choose to receive inpatient treatment, while others opt for outpatient.
 Whatever they choose, going through it together will help them both kick the habit faster.

-Following are some benefits of alcohol rehab for couples and why couples battling addiction should choose to fight this disease together.
+Following are some and why couples battling addiction should choose to fight this disease together.

 1. Less Chance of Abandoning Treatment